-The quoted excerpt from Isaiah 53 above clearly occupies substitutionary language.
-This passage foretold Christ bearing the sins of mankind upon Himself.
+This text clearly occupies substitutionary language.
+This passage foretold Christ bearing the sins of man upon Himself.
 He was offered up in the same manner as an unblemished lamb for our sins (1 Peter 1:18-19).
-His innocent blood was shed for both the just and the unjust (1 Peter 3:18).
-We are healed spiritually by His wounds (1 Peter 2:24).
-The previously referenced passages from the New Testament are based on the vicarious nature of the atonement sacrifices performed under the Mosaic Law:
+His innocent blood was shed for us (1 Peter 3:18).
+Our sins are forgiven by His wounds (1 Peter 2:24).
+The Apostle Paul in Philippians 2:7-8 alludes to the humility of the suffering servant (Isaiah 53:7).
+The idea of vicarious atonement finds its basis in the sacrifices performed under the Mosaic Law:

 "When he finishes atoning for the holy place and the tent of meeting and the altar, he shall offer the live goat.
 Then Aaron shall lay both of his hands on the head of the live goat, and confess over it all the iniquities of the sons of Israel and all their transgressions in regard to all their sins; and he shall lay them on the head of the goat and send it away into the wilderness by the hand of a man who stands in readiness.
 The goat shall bear on itself all their iniquities to a solitary land; and he shall release the goat in the wilderness."
 (Leviticus 16:20-22)

 Animals paid the price for the sins of people with their own lives.
 They did nothing to deserve their fate.
 Thus, animals served as an innocent substitute in the place of men.
 Though animal sacrifices temporarily held off the judgement of God, the Levitical sacrificial system pointed to the one perfect sacrifice of Jesus Christ (Hebrews 10:1-2).
 Richard L. Mayhue provides this helpful synopsis of Isaiah 53 emphasizing the substitutionary elements contained therein: